taviekitt/taviekitt.github.io/index.md

 ## About Me

-Tavie Kittredge (she/her) is a rising junior, and English and Computer Science double major, at Davidson College in North Carolina.
+Tavie Kittredge (she/her) is a third year Computer Science and English double major at Davidson College in North Carolina.
 She has previously done undergraduate research related to distributed computing.

 ## About My Mentor